Empathise and engage

 • > Architect's Journal

-A £2.7M preservation and restoration of the Grade II-listed Hornsey Library in the London Borough of Haringey.
+A £2.7M preservation and restoration of the Grade II Listed Hornsey Library in the London Borough of Haringey.
 Built to replace a smaller 19th Century library, Hornsey Library was completed in April 1965, to the delight of local users.
 The project appealed to librarians and architects alike, simply because of the “close co-operation at all stages between a librarian who believes that his job is to get books to readers, and an architect who can appreciate the complexities of that simple sounding demand” (Library Association Record, April 1965).

 Curl la Tourelle Head Architecture has continued this collaborative tradition, working together with the librarians and project team to refresh the building, providing the contemporary facilities expected of a modern-day library, while reinforcing the original sense of energy to preserve it for generations to come.